DSharpPlus/DSharpPlus/docs/articles/interactivity.md

 ![Pagination Pages][2]

-Next we'll look at the @DSharpPlus.Interactivity.Extensions.MessageExtensions.WaitForReactionAsync* extension method for
+Next we'll look at the `WaitForReactionAsync` extension method for `DiscordMessage`.
-@DSharpPlus.Entities.DiscordMessage.
 This method waits for a reaction from a specific user and returns the emoji that was used.

 An overload of this method also enables you to wait for a *specific* reaction, as shown in the example below.